devopness/devopness/docs/servers/create-gcp-server.md

     featured:
 ---

-# Add a Server
+# Create a GCP Server
 1. On Devopness, navigate to a project then select an environment
 2. If there's no other server in the selected environment, just click `Add Server`
 3. If a list of resource cards is displayed, find the `Servers` card and click `View` on it
 4. On the upper-right corner of the list click `ADD SERVER`
-5. Choose your preferred Cloud Provider and select its credentials
+5. Choose Google Cloud Platform as cloud provider and select its credentials
 6. Provide the instance type information
 7. Select your server name, OS and hostname
-8. Review server information and settings
+8. Review server information and settings and confirm server creation
-9. Confirm server creation
+9. Go to your Google Cloud Console and make sure a Google Compute Engine has been created